 Indianola's pavilion at night, decked with electric lights, c.
 1906.

 The park often held theme nights at the dancing pavilion.
 Theme nights were particularly popular in the 1920s.
 Typical themes included "University Night," "Carnival," "Old Time Favorites," and "Old vs. New."
-Dance contests with small prizes were also frequently held.
+Dance contests with small prizes were also frequently offered.

 Unlike the rest of the park, the dance pavilion was open year round.
 It was host to Halloween, Christmas, and Valentine dances, proms, private parties, and probably even a wedding reception or two.